AdobeDocs/marketo.es-ES/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/install-and-configure-marketo-sales-insight-in-microsoft-dynamics-2013.md

    ![](assets/image2014-12-12-9-3a6-3a29.png)

-1. ¡Increíble!
+1. ¡Fantástico!
 Debería ver la solución ahora.
 Si no está allí, actualice la pantalla.

    ![](assets/image2014-12-12-9-3a6-3a40.png)